Skip to content

 • Spotify Web API integration joined by UPC → ISRC

-• Mirror of covers in WebP (640px hero, 300px grid) to Supabase Storage
+• Cover mirror in WebP (640px hero, 300px grid) on our own storage

 • Dead-letter for releases with no Spotify match, visible in the admin panel